ghazthiskc19/CRUD-BASIS-DATA/README.md

 ## Support
 If you encounter any issues:
 1. Check the troubleshooting section.
-2. Verify all prerequisites are installed (including the ODBC driver).
+2. Verify all prerequisites are installed (including SQL Server Express and the ODBC driver).
-3. Ensure you can connect to the database server using the methods described.
+3. Ensure your local database and user are set up correctly.
-4. Contact the system administrator for database access if needed.
+4. Verify you can connect to your local database using the ODBC Administrator test.